 From the village of Num, a steep trail leads through terraced fields and lush patches of forest down to the Arun River.
 The altitude here is a mere 700 metres, and the climate is hot and very humid – like in a Turkish bath.
 On the river bank, we observe an orchid, Dendrobium densiflorum, with a cluster of gorgeous yellow flowers.
 A suspension bridge brings us to the western bank, from where we make a long, tough hike up to the village of Tashigaon – the last, permanently inhabited village of the area.
 Along the terraced fields, we observe a number of weeds, such as goat-weed (Ageratum conyzoides), a tiny St. John’s wort, Hypericum japonicum, a dayflower, Commelina paludosa, with blue flowers, downy bur-marigold (Bidens pilosa), which has white flowers, and an everlasting, Gnaphalium affine, with yellow flowers.

-A common climber is Holboellia latifolia, which belongs to a small Oriental plant family, Lardizabalaceae.
-Epiphytes include Rhododendron dalhousiae, which displays gorgeous, lemon-coloured flowers, which later turn yellowish-white, and a dwarf shrub, Agapetes serpens, whose amphora-shaped flowers are red with darker markings.
+Other epiphytes include a dwarf shrub, Agapetes serpens, whose amphora-shaped flowers are red with darker markings, and a common climber is Holboellia latifolia, which belongs to a small Oriental plant family, Lardizabalaceae.
 A mat-forming wintergreen, Gaultheria trichophylla, grows on moss-covered rocks, easily identified by its almost luminous, blue berries, which are edible.
-(A picture of this species is found on this website, see Plant hunting in the Himalaya – Rainy season in Nepal.)
+(This species is presented elsewhere on this website, see Plants: Mountain plants – Plants of the Himalaya.)

 Herbs in this zone include two other Arisaema species, A. griffithii and A. costatum, a meadow-rue, Thalictrum virgatum, with rather large, white flowers, a pink primrose, Primula petiolaris, and Paris polyphylla, a close relative of the European herb Paris (Paris quadrifolia).
 From a rocky ridge near Kauma, we can enjoy a magnificent view towards Kangchendzonga, at 8,586 metres the third-highest mountain in the world.